 This piece is also about life and death in a more general sense.
-It is about human life rhythms, their violent destruction - destroyed with the same kind of violence that creates wars, kills people, abuses children and the natural environment; a violence that is born through violence, where experience of human warmth, compassion and love is missing, where nothing is sacred or worth protecting - and it is about the recovery from such violence, a process of healing. École polytechnique is like a journey: it takes us from life (symbolized by heartbeat and breath on tape) to violence, death, and aftermath, to the underworld of suffering and mourning, and finally to healing and a renewed energy for life.
+It is about human life rhythms, their violent destruction - destroyed with the same kind of violence that creates wars, kills people, abuses children and the natural environment; a violence that is born from violence, where experience of human warmth, compassion and love is missing, where nothing is sacred or worth protecting - and it is about the recovery from such violence, a process of healing. école polytechnique is like a journey: it takes us from life (symbolized by heartbeat and breath on the two-channel audio) to violence, death, and aftermath, to the underworld of suffering and mourning, and finally to healing and a renewed energy for life.

 On the unusually balmy Saturday of Nov.
-3, 1990, école polytechnique was premiered along with A Call to Prayer by Alvin Curran and Alma Mater by Claude-Paul Gauthier in a stunning outdoor performance in Montreal during New Music America/Montreal Musiques Actuelles 1990.
-The piece is written for the eight church bells in the bell tower of the Université du Quebec a Montréal (UQAM), for the UQAM choir, directed by Miklos Takacs.
-Additional performers were Lori Freedman on bass clarinet, Lisa Rodrigue and Veronique Luciguano on trumpets, Daniel Fortin on percussion and Joanne Latreille played the bells.
-It was commissioned by New Music America/Montreal Musiques Actuelles 1990.
-I would like to thank Hal Wake and Jeffrey Dvorkin of CBC Radio, Andre Rheaume and Therese Champagne of Radio Canada for supplying the newscast of the killings, as well as Lori Freedman, Sal Ferreras and Tom Parriot for consultation on the instrumental parts.
+3, 1990, école polytechnique was premiered along with A Call to Prayer by Alvin Curran and Alma Mater by Claude-Paul Gauthier in a stunning outdoor performance in Montreal during New Music America/Montréal Musiques Actuelles 1990.
+The piece was written for the eight church bells in the bell tower of the Université du Québec a Montréal (UQAM), as well as the UQAM choir, directed by Miklós Takács.
+Additional performers were Lori Freedman, bass clarinet; Lisa Rodrigue and Véronique Lucignano, trumpets; Daniel Fortin, percussion; and Johanne Latreille, bells.
+It was commissioned by New Music America/Montréal Musiques Actuelles 1990.
+I would like to thank Hal Wake and Jeffrey Dvorkin of CBC Radio, André Rhéaume and Thérèse Champagne of Radio-Canada for supplying the newscast of the killings, as well as Lori Freedman, Sal Ferreras and Tom Parriot for consultation on the instrumental parts.

 "Choral, Public and Private Listener Responses to Hildegard Westerkamp's École Polytechnique" by Andra McCartney and Marta McCarthy Music and Arts in Action, Volume 4 Issue 1, 2012